randallmitchell/HealthyRecipes/README.md

 This code is under construction and doesn't fully reflect my thoughts on design and architecture.
 When done it should be a solid general purpose application codebase that can be modified to work for most small to medium size business domains that have use for an Android application.
-The architecture is generic and focuses on predictability, maliability, and extensability.
+The architecture is generic and focuses on predictability, maliability, extensability, and accessibility.
 Really, the architecture should go pretty far (once done) and is largely proven in the wild under a very small sample set.
 Things have been reevaluated and adjusted over time - generally with good results.

 For now the codebase is handling a larger set of topics but handling them each in a more trivial nature.
 Essentially, the architecture is closing towards robust but is not exercised in a robust way through nuanced real world requirements.
 In abstract but simple terms, the boxes are there but don't have much in them.

 # Things that need more immediate attention
 - The UI/UX is missing essential experience mechanics (e.g. a title bar).
 This will take a while to get to.
-- The packages structure needs It's first pass on organization.
+- The packages structure needs it's first pass on organization.
+  - [done] Packages are somewhat disorganized so should be refactored.
   - The higher level packages should be converted into build modules in order to protect the various parts of the code from eachother.
   - The root dependency is the `usecase` package/module so it should not depend on other modules.
 This is where the business rules live and where _the important_ testing goes.
   - `Services` should not depend on other `services`. (predictibility/mutability/extensibility)